philipmendels/use-flexible-undo/README.md

 ## Examples

 Check out the <a href="https://philipmendels.github.io/use-flexible-undo" target="_blank">StoryBook</a> for interactive examples with documentation and source code.
-Check out the examples below for a quick overview.
+See <a href="https://github.com/philipmendels/overboard" target="_blank">this repo</a> for a more advanced example of an interactive board (free spatial orginization).
+Check out the documentation and code below for a quick overview of the main hooks.

 ### useUndoableEffects